Clinical Trials for Overweight & Obesity

 NIDDK conducts and supports clinical trials in many diseases and conditions, including overweight and obesity.
 The trials look to find new ways to prevent, detect, or treat disease and improve quality of life.

 What are clinical trials for overweight and obesity?

-What clinical trials for overweight and obesity are open?
+What clinical studies for overweight or obesity are looking for participants?

-The NIDDK has supported many research projects to learn more about overweight and obesity.
-Examples include:
+NIDDK has supported many research projects to learn more about overweight and obesity.

-- Look AHEAD: Action for Health in Diabetes Trial.
-This study has shown that people with type 2 diabetes can lose weight and maintain that weight loss through a program of healthy eating and regular physical activity.
-The study has also shown that weight loss provides added health benefits, such as better physical mobility and quality of life.
-The trial has been extended to study the long-term results of weight loss through healthy eating and physical activity programs in older adults with type 2 diabetes.
+The Look AHEAD: Action for Health in Diabetes study showed that people who had type 2 diabetes and were overweight or had obesity can lose weight and maintain that weight loss through a program of healthy eating and increased physical activity.
+The study also showed that weight loss provides other health benefits, such as better physical mobility and improved blood glucose, blood pressure, and cholesterol levels.
+The trial was extended to study the long-term effects in older adults with type 2 diabetes.

 The Longitudinal Assessment of Bariatric Surgery (LABS) study looked at the effects of two types of weight-loss surgery in adults, gastric bypass and adjustable gastric band.
 LABS found that weight-loss surgery is relatively safe when performed by experienced surgeons.
 It can also lead to significant weight loss and may improve many weight-related health problems.
 After 7 years, the average weight loss of patients who had gastric bypass surgery was 84 pounds, or about 28% of their starting weight.
 The average weight loss of patients who had gastric band surgery was 41 pounds, or about 15% of their starting weight.
 Because gastric band surgery is less effective than other types of weight-loss surgery, it is not often performed.

 This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases